 This post may contain affiliate links.
 See my disclosure policy.

-This vegetable korma recipe is a fast and delicious slow-cooked curry that comes together in no time!
+My vegetable korma recipe is a low-effort and delicious slow-cooked curry that comes together in no time.
 Hearty and healthy, it’s naturally vegan and gluten-free!

-If you’re anything like me and there are always a lot of leftover veggies in the fridge, then throwing together a veggie korma is one of the best ways to use them up!
+If you’re like me and always have a lot of leftover veggies in the fridge, then throwing together a veggie korma is one of the best ways to use them up.

 - It’s healthy.
-This dish uses wholesome ingredients, making it perfect for a nutrient-rich lunch or dinner.
+This dish features wholesome ingredients, making it an ideal choice for a nutrient-rich lunch or dinner.

 - An easy freezer meal.
 Making a big batch of a korma is easy!
 I like to keep some in the fridge and freeze the remaining korma for rainy-day meals.
-Like most curries, kormas always taste a bit more flavorful when made in advance.
+Like most curries, kormas often taste even more flavorful when made in advance.

 - Easy to customize.
-Depending on what I have on hand, I sometimes change the vegetables or add some protein to the mix (chicken thighs or diced lamb is fantastic, but will no longer be vegetarian).
+Depending on what I have on hand, I sometimes change the vegetables or add some protein to the mix (tofu or tempeh are fabulous).

 What is vegetable korma made of?

-This recipe is very forgiving, and almost any vegetable works.
+This recipe is very forgiving, and almost any vegetable can be used.
 Here is what you’ll need to get started:

 - Cauliflower.
 The main component of my vegetarian korma.
-Cut the cauliflower florets into same-size pieces.
+Cut the cauliflower florets into the same-sized pieces.

 - Potatoes.
 Chopped into quarters.
 Any smaller and you risk the curry becoming grainy.